LADY IN THE PEW

 “She couldn’t have been there.
 I knew that.
 Dead and buried.
 But there she sat, like she always had, hands folded in her lap, those watery eyes on me.
 And I tell you, son, I didn’t know in what form she came—ghost, spirit, demon, or just my mind cracking under the strain—but I knew what it meant.
 I knew the consequence was mine.
 And it was inevitable.”
 He swallowed, his Adam’s apple bobbing like it hurt.
 “So I made sure to never look down at that first pew again.
 Not once.
 If I did, I knew I’d see her sitting there, waiting.”

-Keith’s hands shook.
-“This,” he spat, one stiff finger directed at his face, was meant for you.
-You preyed on one woman instead of locking the doors and facing the whole flock.”
+This,” Keith spat, one stiff finger directed at his face, was meant for you.
+You preyed on that woman.
+For your own greed.”

 Greeley’s cheek twitched.
-“Don’t stand there and act clean.
+“For the good of the church.
+Don’t stand there and act clean.
 You wouldn’t see her if you were.
-She’s found something in you to grip.
-Something rotten.”
+She’s found something rotten in you.”

 Keith felt it hit him all at once, like a bell tolling inside his chest.
 The itch, the raw burn of his clawed face—he’d been thinking of it as punishment, as some curse the old woman had pressed into him.
 But now, sitting there with the pastor’s words dripping into the silence, he understood.